webtechnick/CakePHP-FileUpload-Plugin/readme.txt

 http://www.webtechnick.com/blogs/view/221/CakePHP_File_Upload_Plugin

 CHANGELOG:
+  4.4.0: Added new fileName maniupluation callbacks and settings.
   4.3.0: Added a new 'maxFileSize' validation key.
   4.2.0: Added a new 'required' key in Behavior settings that would produce a validation error if a file wasn't uploaded.
   4.1.2: Fixed a regression,  passing in custom settings to the helper now changes those settings.